dudulu233/EMA-Tool/README.md

 ### notice
 Because we need to build the RAR curve, and the time granularity is set to two days, the trace needs to be longer than two days at least.
 You have to make sure that the "re_dis_start_time" in ema.conf is two days after "io_trace_start_time", otherwise, no RAR curve will be available.

+EMA-Tool offers two use modes, fixed sampling rate and fixed memory sizes(MB)
+"fixed_mem_size=0" means mode 1, or means mode 2
+before you use the mode 2(fixed memory sizes), you have to use mode 1 to get the value of "unique_ratio", which shows the relationship between total trace and unique trace, you can get it from "log" in directory "result" after the run is over.In addition, you can set a very small sampling rate in order to run fast.

 ## Usage:
 0` EMA-Tool use standard Linux c++ library, make sure your compiler supports it.